-Napier Port has engaged Boffa Miskell, one of New Zealand’s best recognised landscape architecture consultancies, to review the visual impact of the proposed wharf development.
+Napier Port engaged Boffa Miskell, one of New Zealand’s best recognised landscape architecture consultancies, to review the visual impact of the proposed wharf development.
+See the report here.

 Boffa Miskell notes that the “visual catchment” is relatively small, however “given the urban location” and the “elevated nature” of residential and recreational areas (i.e. Bluff Hill lookout) the proposal has a relatively large “viewing audience”.

-The review establishes that the proposed development would be able to be seen by:
+The investigation establishes that the proposed development would be able to be seen by:

 However, it is recognised that the Port has been a “long established” area that already forms part of the view and in itself is a “source of activity and interest within the view”.